Glucocorticoid: Anti-inflammatory

 Glucocorticoids are potent anti-inflammatories, regardless of the inflammation's cause; their primary anti-inflammatory mechanism is lipocortin-1 (annexin-1) synthesis.
-Lipocortin-1 both suppresses phospholipase A2, thereby blocking eicosanoid production, and inhibits various leukocyte inflammatory events (epithelial adhesion, emigration, chemotaxis, phagocytosis, respiratory burst, etc.).
+Lipocortin-1 both suppresses phospholipase A2, thereby blocking eicosanoid production, and inhibits various leukocyte inflammatory events (epithelial adhesion, chemotaxis, phagocytosis, respiratory burst, etc.).
 In other words, glucocorticoids not only suppress immune response, but also inhibit the two main products of inflammation, prostaglandins and leukotrienes.
 They inhibit prostaglandin synthesis at the level of phospholipase A2 as well as at the level of cyclooxygenase/PGE isomerase (COX-1 and COX-2), the latter effect being much like that of NSAIDs, thus potentiating the anti-inflammatory effect.

 In addition, glucocorticoids also suppress cyclooxygenase expression.

 Glucocorticoids marketed as anti-inflammatories are often topical formulations, such as nasal sprays for rhinitis or inhalers for asthma.
 These preparations have the advantage of only affecting the targeted area, thereby reducing side effects or potential interactions.
 In this case, the main compounds used are beclometasone, budesonide, fluticasone, mometasone and ciclesonide.
 In rhinitis, sprays are used.
 For asthma, glucocorticoids are administered as inhalants with a metered-dose or dry powder inhaler.
-In rare cases, symptoms of radiation induced thyroiditis has been treated with oral glucocorticoids.
+In rare cases, symptoms of Radiation-induced thyroiditis has been treated with oral glucocorticoids.